 The economic importance of some unicellular organisms

-The unicellular organisms is an integrated living organisms that proves that the cell is the unit of structure and function because it has the ability to do all its biological functions .
+The unicellular organism is an integrated living organism that proves that the cell is the unit of structure and function because it has the ability to do all its biological functions.

 The yeast fungus economic importance

 The yeast fungus is used in making the bread, where the yeast fungus produces carbon dioxide gas that causes the swelling of the bread and it makes it porous and light.

 The yeast fungus is used in making alcohol, where the yeast fungus converts the sugar solution into alcohol and carbon dioxide gas.